-- (4) (U/TOUO)-such domestic communication contains information pertaining to an imminent threat of serious harm to life or property.
-Such information may be retained and disseminated to the extent reasonably necessary to counter such threat. - (S/RF) Notwithstanding the above, if a domestic communication indicates that a target has entered the United States, NSA may promptly notify the FBI of that fact, as well as any information concerning the target's location that is contained in the communication.
-NSA may also use information derived from domestic communications for collection avoidance purposes, and may provide such information to the FBI and CIA for collection avoidance purposes.
-NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the Master Purge List (MPL). - (U) Section 6 Foreign Communications of or Concerning United States Persons

-(a) (U) Retention

-(U) Foreign communications of or concerning United States persons collected in the course of an acquisition authorized under section 702 of the Act may be retained only:

-- (1) (U) if necessary for the maintenance of technical data bases.
+- (4) (U) such domestic communication contains information pertaining to an imminent threat of serious harm to life or property.
+Such information may be retained and disseminated to the extent reasonably necessary to counter such threat. - (U) Notwithstanding the above, if a domestic communication indicates that a target has entered the United States, NSA may promptly notify the FBI of that fact, as well as any information concerning the target's location that is contained in the communication.
+NSA may also use information derived from domestic communications for collection avoidance purposes, and may provide such information to the FBI, Central Intelligence Agency (CIA), and National Counterterrorism Center (NCTC) for purposes of collection avoidance.
+NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the Master Purge List (MPL). - (U) Section 6 Foreign Communications of or Concerning United States Persons - (a) (U) Retention - (U) Foreign communications of or concerning United States persons collected in the course of an acquisition authorized under section 702 of the Act may be retained only: - (1) (U) if necessary for the maintenance of technical data bases.
 Retention for this purpose is permitted for a period sufficient to allow a thorough exploitation and to permit access to data that are, or are reasonably believed likely to become, relevant to a current or future foreign intelligence requirement.
 Sufficient duration may vary with the nature of the exploitation. - a.
-(U) In the context of a cryptanalytic effort, maintenance of technical data bases requires retention of all communications that are enciphered or reasonably believed to contain secret meaning, and sufficient duration may consist of any period of time during which encrypted material is subject to, or of use in, cryptanalysis.
+(U) In the context of a cryptanalytic effort, maintenance of technical data bases requires retention of all communications that are enciphered or reasonably believed to contain secret meaning, and sufficient duration may consist of any period of time during which encrypted material is subject to, or of use in, cryptanalysis. - b.
+(U) In the case of communications that are not enciphered or otherwise reasonably believed to contain secret meaning, sufficient duration is five years from the expiration date of the certification authorizing the collection for telephony communications and Internet communications acquired by or with the assistance of the FBI from Internet Service Providers, and two years from expiration date of the certification authorizing the collection for Internet transactions acquired through NSA's upstream collection techniques on or after March 18, 2017, unless the Director, Operations Directorate, NSA, determines in writing that retention of a specific category of communications for a longer period is required to respond to authorized foreign intelligence or counterintelligence requirements;

-TOT SECRET//SE/NOFORM
+TOP SECRET//SI//NOFORM